 Photo manipulation, on the other hand, involves changing what’s in the image – adding or subtracting elements, substantially changing color or tone, etc.

 Photo manipulation – popularly known as “Photoshopping” (a word that Adobe hates by the way!) – often gets a bad rap.
-Governments have used it for propaganda purposes, advertising agencies and news media have used it to mislead viewers, and individual photographers sometimes pass off their composite digital art as a single photo in contests where it’s not allowed.
+Governments have used it for propaganda purposes, advertising agencies and news media have misled viewers, and individual photographers sometimes pass off their composite digital art as a single photo in contests where it’s not allowed.

 That being said, photo manipulation is an extraordinary skill to have.
-Knowing how to edit photos in substantial ways will allow you to do everything from removing distracting elements (like power lines) to creating an amazing scene on screen that only lived in your imagination.
+Knowing how to edit photos substantially will allow you to do everything from removing distracting elements (like power lines) to creating an amazing scene on screen that only lives in your imagination.
 It’s also lots of fun!

 Let’s get started.